kolod/DipTrace-LibraryGenerator/README.md

 # DipTrace-LibraryGenerator
-Set of the python scripts for generating DipTrace component &amp; pattern librarys
+Set of the python scripts for generating DipTrace component &amp; pattern libraries.